 Features such as tall grass, logs, trees and a pond with a waterfall give the wolves a very comfortable natural home.
 The keepers provide plenty of stimulation by hiding bones and spraying other animal based scents.
 Live trout are added to the pond during the summer.
 A natural diet of elk and deer meat, hides and bones are provided by local hunters and meat processors.

-Adopt Bridger Adopt Obsidian Adopt Shasta
+Adopt Bridger Adopt Obsidian Adopt the Hoodoo Pack

-SURA, BOULDER, COLTER, HARLEQUIN, MERIWETHER
+SURA, BOULDER, COLTER, HARLEQUIN

 The GWDC’s goal is always to allow for the animals that reside here to express natural behaviors so that visitors may better understand and appreciate their wild counterparts.
 Having a family group raise young together allows visitors to observe some of the most important social processes in a wolf pack.